Opposition parties do not have enough knowledge of CAA: Ram

 Madhav appealed to the Muslim community not to fall prey to the disinformation campaign carried out by some opposition parties.
 "The CAA is not against Muslims or any other religion.

 Some of the minority community people in our country have earlier became scapegoats to this kind of campaign," he alleged.
-Later, talking to reporters Madhav said bringing CAA is an unfinished agenda of the Centre right from the times of former Prime Minister Jawaharlal Nehru, who invited and allowed persecuted minorities from the neghbouring countries to come and live in India.
+Later, talking to reporters Madhav said bringing CAA is an unfinished agenda of the Center-right from the times of former Prime Minister Jawaharlal Nehru, who invited and allowed persecuted minorities from the neighboring countries to come and live in India.

 To counter the opposition parties' false campaign against the CAA, the BJP leader said his party has decided to reach out to the masses and create awareness on the subject.
-"We have decided to go back to the people and tell them that it is as per the India's civilisational character, civilisational DNA that we are offering citizenship to refugees who come from our neighbourhood," he said.
+"We have decided to go back to the people and tell them that it is as per India's civilizational character, civilizational DNA that we are offering citizenship to refugees who come from our neighborhood," he said.

 Noting that laws of the country allow anybody to apply for citizenship and get it, he said, "So many people come to India for studies and stay here.
-Everybody has right to get the citizenship as per rules."
+Everybody has the right to get citizenship as per rules."
 "There are certain rules for getting citizenship.
-We will follow them (while granting citizenship) Sonia Gandhi was also given citizenship and Adnan Sami was also given citizenship as per those rules," he added..
+We will follow them (while granting citizenship) Sonia Gandhi was also given citizenship and Adnan Sami was also given citizenship as per those rules," he added.
+Delivering a talk on CAA here later, Ram Madhav said it should not be made into a Hindu-Muslim discourse as the measure did not matter for Indians.
+"It only offers citizenship to a particular group of people," he said.

+Rejecting allegations that it was discriminatory, he said citizenship in India was available to whoever seeks it, irrespective of religion, caste, and language but everybody has to fulfill certain criteria, he said.
+Responding to a query from the audience as to what will happen if some of the states refuse to go by the CAA, he said: "Constitutionally, states cannot refuse...Leaders can refuse.

+If the leaders refuse to follow the Constitution, those leaders have to be changed".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)